boilertown/create-boilertown/README.md

 `Boilertowns` is the boilerplate shopping center!

-You can freely choose which boilerplate fit your purposes the most and kickstar your projects or ideas immediately.
-All the boilerplates in the collection contain basic configurations and effective folder architectures to help boosting developers experience and productivity.
+You can freely choose which boilerplate fit your purposes the most and kickstar your projects or ideas instantly.
+All the boilerplates in the collection are carefully crafted, they contains predefined configurations and effective folder architectures to help boosting developers experience and productivity.

 ## Getting started